EGI-Federation/glue-validator/README.md

-# glue-validator
+# The GLUE validator

 A validation framework for Grid information providers.
+This framework validates the information return against the GLUE information model from the Open Grid Forum.

 BDII documentation is available at
 [gridinfo documentation site](https://gridinfo-documentation.readthedocs.io/).